 If you do this properly, your consultant solicitors should make you a great deal of profit.
 In fact, they should probably make you more profit than your employed staff because they are financially motivated to do so – if you set the right deal that is – more on that later.

-You are in an employed position and you look at the fees that you generate for your firm and can see that if you were a consultant solicitor you would earn a lot more than you currently do.
+So, you are in an employed position and you look at the fees that you generate for your firm and you consider how much of a consultant solicitor salary this would provide you with, which is more than your current salary.

 You decide that now is the time to jump ship.
 However, sadly you make the mistake that most consultant solicitors make: you look for the best consultant fee sharing model for you personally; i.e. how can you keep the lion’s share of your fees?